91nunocosta/todolist/README.md

 1. Send the success status to the Pull Request.

 The CI/CD pipeline for the master branch would be only applying the Kubernetes files to production.
-The docker images were already built in the Pull Request.
-The deployment was already tested in the PR as well.
+At this point the docker image is already built by the Pull Request pipeline.
+The deployment is also already tested.

 There are always things to improve.
 For sure, in a long term project I would find many others.
 But these are the ones I can think of now.